FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolchartbar.md

 ### <a id="methods-hotkeyswitchtype"/>**HotKeySwitchType(HotKey)**

-Overwrite a HotKey to Switch Layout Chart.
+Overwrite a HotKey to Switch Layout Chart when EnabledInteractionUser is active.
 Default value is 'F2'

 ```csharp
 IControlChartBar HotKeySwitchType(HotKey value)